kinanen/Solita-CityBikes/README.md

     yarn

-Configure Environment Variables: If your C# React app requires any environment variables, ensure they are properly configured.
-Look for any instructions or configuration files (e.g., .env or .env.local) that specify the required variables and their values.
-Adjust them according to your local environment if necessary.

 To run the app and to access the database you will need appsettings.json file, which is not included in the git repo.
 You can request the file and credentials to the database from me by mail: otso.kinanen(at)gmail.com